Minako Honda: Beginnings

 Following her success in the Nagasaki Kayo Festival, Kudo would make her debut under the name Minako Honda with the song "Satsui no Vacane", this lead her to receive a Japan Record Award for the best new artist of that year.

 Looking to follow up on the success of "Satsui no Vacane", Honda would release "1986 nen no Marilyn", in which a controversy would arise from her performances, in which Honda would shake her hips suggestively while wearing a navel costume, at the time this was not common for idols and was thought to be offensive.

 In 1988, she made an attempt to revive her dwindling career by forming an all girl rock group called "Minako with Wild Cats", the group however would disband a year later due to lack of any hit songs.

 In 1990 a turning point came for her career.
 Honda had auditioned for a part in the Tokyo production of Broadway play Miss Saigon, she won out over 15,000 other candidates for the part of Kim.
-While still starring in the role as Kim in Miss Saigon in the 1990s, Honda visited The People's Republic of Vietnam.
-There she visited the famous Cu Chi Tunnels just outside Ho Chi Minh City.
-She was found by Vietnamese authorities having photographs taken of her in the Cu Chi Tunnels draped only in a Vietnamese flag.
+While still starring in the role as Kim in Miss Saigon in the 1990s, Honda visited Vietnam.
+There she visited the famous Củ Chi tunnels just outside Ho Chi Minh City.
+She was found by Vietnamese authorities having photographs taken of her in the Củ Chi tunnels draped only in a Vietnamese flag.
 She was fined and expelled from Vietnam shortly after.

 She would go on to perform in leading roles in Fiddler on the Roof, The King and I, and Les Miserables.